-Wickenburg Virtual Academy has an on-site lab, for grades 9-12 that is open 4 days per week, Monday-Thursday from 7:30 a.m. to 4:00 p.m., with the exception of holidays and school breaks as indicated on the school and district calendar.
+Wickenburg Virtual Academy has an on-site lab for grades 9-12 that is open four (4) days per week, Monday-Thursday from 7:30 AM to 4:00 PM, with the exception of holidays and school breaks as indicated on the school and district calendar.
 Students are welcome to come in and work or meet with a teacher as needed up to two days per week.
-However, students need to call and schedule a time to come in and work or receive tutoring due to the large number of online students enrolled in our school.
-Our lab is in the front administration building of Wickenburg

-High School, Room M127, which is facing the guest parking lot at the front of the campus.
+However, students need to call and schedule a time to come in and work or receive tutoring with a specific teacher.
+Our Lab is in the front administration building of Wickenburg High School, Room M127, which is facing the guest parking lot at the front of the campus.
 If the student needs to have help learning the system or come to take an exam, this is where they would do that.